marx-saul/go_pure/README.md

 # go-pure
-A static analysis tool for go-lang that ensure some designated functions are pure.
+A static analysis tool for go-lang that ensures designated functions are pure.